-ES RRH TH PH Target 1 х Х х x Length of Time Persons Remain Homeless Goal: <240 Goal: <240 Goal: 15 days 2 х х х х Returns to Homelessness Measurement of clients exiting from any project type to a permanent housing destination in the date range two years prior to the production of the system report as follows: O Percent of those exiting from ES returning to homelessness O Percent of those exiting from RRH returning to homelessness O Percent of those exiting from TH returning to homelessness O Percent of those exiting from PH returning to homelessness Goal: 25% Goal: 15% Goal: 15% Goal: 15% 3 Х х Number of Homeless Persons Measurement of the change in the CoC's total annual count of the sheltered ES and TH homeless persons in HMIS.
-This metric only has relevance in the aggregate, as such, individual projects are not expected to use this measure 4 x x x Employment and Income Growth for Persons in CoC-funded programs during the reporting period O Percent of adult stayers who increased their income O Percent of adult stayers who increased their non-employment cash income O Percent of adult stayers who increased their total income O Percent of the adult leavers who increased their earned income O Percent of the adult leavers who increased their non employment cash income O Percent of the adults leavers who increased their total income Goal: 10% Goal: 10% Goal: 10% Goal: 10% Goal: 10% 5 х Х х х Number of Persons Who Become Homeless for the First Time O Percent of the active participants in ES and TH projects who were not previously enrolled in HMIS O Percent of persons entering the ES, TH and PH with no prior enrollment in HMIS Goal: 15% Goal: 20% 6 х х х х Successful Placement in or Retention of Permanent Housing O RRH: Minimum percent move to PH O PSH: Minimum percent remain in or move to PH O TH: Minimum percent move to PH Goal: 75% Goal: 75% Goal: 75%
+ES RRH тн РН System Performance Measures and CoC Goals Target х x х х Length of Time Persons Remain Homeless Average length of time homeless prior to entering ES Average length of time homeless prior to entering TH Average length of time homeless between entering RRH project to move-in Goal: <240 days Goal: <240 days Goal: 15 days х x x x Returns to Homelessness Measurement of clients exiting from any project type to a permanent housing destination within the two years prior to the system report: Percent of those exiting from ES returning to homelessness Percent of those exiting from RRH returning to homelessness Percent of those exiting from TH returning to homelessness Percent of those exiting from PH returning to homelessness Goal: 25% Goal: 15% Goal: 15% Goal: 15% x x x Employment and Income Growth Percent of adult stayers who increased their income Percent of adult stayers who increased their non-employment cash income Percent of adult stayers who increased their total income Percent of adult leavers who increased their income Percent of adult leavers who increased their non-employment cash income Percent of adult leavers who increased their total income Goal: 10% Goal: 10% Goal: 10% Goal: 10% Goal: 10% Goal: 10% х х х Number of Persons Who Become Homeless for the First Time • Percent of the active participants in ES and TH not previously enrolled in HMIS • Percent of persons entering the ES, TH, and PH with no prior enrollment in HMIS Goal: 15% Goal: 20% x x x x Successful Placement in or Retention of Permanent Housing RRH: Minimum percent move to PH PSH: Minimum percent remain in or move to PH TH: Minimum percent move to PH Goal: 75% Goal: 75% Goal: 75% х х Number of Homeless Persons Measurement of the change in the CoC's total annual count of the sheltered ES and TH homeless persons in HMIS.
+This metric only has relevance in the aggregate, as such, individual projects are not expected to use this measure.
+System-wide Goal: 5% decrease per year